 Ezekiel also reassured the exiles that the foreign conquest of Jerusalem did not mean that God had abandoned His people, as some of them feared.
 His visions continued, including the vision of a valley full of dry bones that are renewed to life by God's word.
 This is a prophecy of the restoration of Israel, but also a foretelling of the new life given by Jesus Christ, which is why it is part of the Orthodox Church's worship during Holy Week.

-Ezekiel had a vision of Israel once again living in its land, and worshipping God in the restored Temple.
-He also prophesied in a way that anticipates Christ's loving words: "I will bring back the strayed, and I will bind up the crippled, and I will strengthen the weak, and the fat and the strong I will watch over" (34: 16).
+Ezekiel had a vision of Israel's people once again living in their land, worshipping God in the restored Temple.
+He also prophesied in a way that anticipates Christ's words: "I will bring back the strayed, and I will bind up the crippled, and I will strengthen the weak, and the fat and the strong I will watch over" (34: 16).